chocolatey/docs/input/en-us/community-repository/moderation/index.md

 You can only ever require a maintainer to make changes if there are findings from the requirements section.
 Guidelines are strong suggestions that will improve the quality of the package, but consider that a quality over time.
 A maintainer is NOT required to make changes based on guidelines/suggestions.
 This deserves to be said twice: **"A moderator cannot hold up a package based on guidelines/suggestions *alone*"**.

-The validator checks quite a few items (https://github.com/chocolatey/package-validator/wiki) and leaves a few for you to check.
+The validator checks quite a few items ([validator rules](xref:package-validator)) and leaves a few for you to check.
 Ensure you have looked over the notes that it has left.

 With the exception of included binaries, a review that doesn't flag should take under a minute.
 If you are holding a package, you can refer the maintainer to this link to save time: https://github.com/chocolatey/choco/wiki/Moderation